What Are Some Elements of a Parenting Plan?

 Our firm discusses parenting plans and how they outline the rights and responsibilities of both parents.
 When thinking about parenting plans, make sure it is clear, have considered holidays/weekends, include rights and responsibilities, and have conflict resolutions ready.
 We have worksheets to help you!

-As we move through 2017, the word custody is becoming outdated—and parenting plans are much more common.
+The word custody is becoming outdated—and parenting plans are much more common.
 Parents need to have parenting plans — parenting agreements— that outline the responsibilities and the rights of both parents and the children.

 People want to know what elements will help make a well-drafted parenting plan.